Zimmer Hip Replacement Lawsuits

 You may be legally entitled to compensation for your injuries.
 Get a free case review today to find out if you are eligible.

 Zimmer faced the first lawsuits over its Durom Acetabular Component, more commonly referred to as the Durom Cup, shortly after it arrived on the market in 2006.
 The company temporarily recalled the device in 2008 after receiving reports that it was failing prematurely in patients.

-Zimmer offered to settle most of the lawsuits over its Durom Cup implants in March 2016 for $314 million.
-The company had faced more than 700 lawsuits in a multidistrict litigation (MDL) in a New Jersey federal court.
+Zimmer offered to settle most of the Durom Cup lawsuits in March 2016 for $314 million.
+The company had faced more than 700 lawsuits in an MDL in a New Jersey federal court.

 Lucinda Weaver received a total hip replacement in 2007 and suffered loosening and separation of her Durom implant.
 She claimed that the implant was defective and “did not perform as safely as an ordinary consumer would expect.”
 She filed a personal injury lawsuit in California state court for damages, including medical expenses and loss of income.
 The Weavers reached a settlement with Zimmer in December 2010.

 The company spent several years settling lawsuits before the first ones went to trial.
 In December 2014, Zimmer won the first state trial.

 In July 2015, a Los Angeles jury awarded Gary Kline $9.2 million for his injuries.
 The company appealed the verdict, and the court reduced the amount to $828,153.

 Then, in March 2016, Zimmer proposed a $314 million settlement for all remaining lawsuits in the New Jersey multidistrict litigation.
 The court issued an order in May 2016 that required all plaintiffs to participate in the settlement process or run the risk of having their cases dismissed.
 It set a deadline of Sept.
 15, 2016, for people to accept or reject the settlement offer.